shoui520/shoui520.github.io/docs/2ch.md

 ## Recommended way to search 5ch

-~~If you want to search active and archived threads, and thread content too, I recommend using Google with the search term `site:5ch.net <keyword>`.~~ This sucks in 2024.
+~~If you want to search active and archived threads, and thread content too, I recommend using Google with the search term `site:5ch.net <keyword>`.~~
+his sucks in 2024.
 The best way now is to use [find.2ch.sc](https://find.2ch.sc/).
-2ch.sc is a mirror site of 5ch.net, owned by the righteous owner of 2channel, Hiroyuki Nishimura.
-Threads and responses on here that have @net next to them are mirrored from 5ch.net, and you can find the corresponding threads on the 5ch.net site easily.
+2ch.sc is a mirror site of 5ch.io, owned by the righteous owner of 2channel, Hiroyuki Nishimura.
+Threads and responses on here that have @net next to them are mirrored from 5ch.net, and you can find the corresponding threads on the 5ch.io site easily.

-The search bar on the site is fine to search thread titles of active thread.
+The search bar on the site is fine (find.5ch.io) to search thread titles of active thread.
+You can also use [5chスレタイ検索](https://ff5ch.syoboi.jp/)

 ## 結局 No point of using 5ch?? / まとめサイト introduction
 5ch can have a lot of interesting posts, however a lot of threads may be クソスレ (crappy threads) and a lot of responses in threads may be クソレス (crappy responses).
 It can also be hard to find things on 5ch.